Polynomial Chaos-based Stochastic Model Predictive Control: An Overview and Future Research Directions

 This article, in contrast, is devoted to providing a review of mathematical formulations in which PCT has been incorporated into stochastic model predictive control.
 In the past decade, PCT has been shown to provide a computationally tractable way to perform complete and accurate uncertainty propagation through (smooth) nonlinear dynamic systems.
 As such, it represents a very useful computational tool for accelerating the computations needed in SMPC with TI uncertainties.
 It turns out that it can also be used to reduce complexity of chance constraints, which are an important component of SMPC.
 In this paper, we provide an overview of PCT and discuss how it can be applied in such TI settings.

 This review is timely for several reasons.
 First, many contributions have been made to PCT-based MPC in recent years, which are not covered in past reviews \cite{Kim_magazine_2013, 2016_review_SMPC}.
-Second, PCT-based MPC is increasingly applied in control applications including autonomous driving \cite{Autonomous_navigation_Jones_2021}, motion planning \cite{motion_planning_2023}, haptic collaboration \cite{haptic_20}, Li-ion battery \cite{EV_battery_22}, bioreactor \cite{bioreactor_22}, optimal experiment design \cite{comparison_PCE_sensitivity}, propulsion system \cite{propulsion_system_22}, petroleum reservoir \cite{Reservoir_22}, fault diagnosis \cite{mesbah_2014_diagnosis}, batch processes \cite{nonlinear_surrogate_PCE}, and continuous pharmaceutical manufacturing \cite{2018_pharmaceutical}.
+Second, PCT-based MPC is increasingly applied in control applications including autonomous driving \cite{Autonomous_navigation_Jones_2021}, motion planning \cite{motion_planning_2023}, haptic collaboration \cite{haptic_20}, Li-ion battery \cite{EV_battery_22}, propulsion system \cite{propulsion_system_22}, petroleum reservoir \cite{Reservoir_22}, fault diagnosis \cite{mesbah_2014_diagnosis}, and continuous pharmaceutical manufacturing \cite{2018_pharmaceutical}.
+Our notations are standard.
+All acronyms are defined before their first use and they are also summarized in the Table \ref{tab:acronym}.